LoaiEsam37/Lazyxss/README.md

 ## SedFilter

    ![](https://github.com/LoaiEsam37/Images/blob/main/lazyxss(7).png)
-   * Ok, Now we need to prepair the urls to be ready to add Payloads in it
+   * Now we need to prepair the urls to be ready to add Payloads in it
    * **https://www.google.com/#q=Ten+Amoretterobots.txt** as we can see here
    * we need to remove the **Ten+Amoretterobots.txt** part of the url like this: